 Brennan started his freshman year as a music student, but soon realized it wasn't his calling.
 Coming from an arts school with a visual arts program, he had been exposed to photography already.
-He took senior photos on the side, but hadn't considered it as a field of study.
+He took senior photos for some of our students, but hadn't considered it as a field of study.

 "I initially joined the photo program kind of by default," he said.
 He had an interest in photography, so he thought, "I want to do that, so I'll just switch my major and try that for a while.
 It seemed pretty cool."

-He felt this support from his fellow students as well.
-In his program, students take the same classes and end up spending most of the week together.
+He felt this support from his fellow students, as well.
+In his program, students take the same classes and spend most of the week together.
 Brennan said his cohort is very tight-knit, which allows for productive and respectful conversations when the students critique each other's work.

-"It's important to have that sense of community, because it only enhances how intimately they know your work, and can make it better with you," he said.
+"It's important to have that sense of community, because it only enhances how intimately they know your work.
+Together, we make each others' projects even better,"

 Beyond the darkroom

-Once Brennan found a major that suited him, it was easy to find extracurricular activities to get involved in.
+Once Brennan found a major that suited him, it was easy to find extracurricular activities.
 During his sophomore year he joined the staff of the student-run magazine, Garnet & Black, which helped him grow in his major.